 Figure 4.3: A cost function plot

 Looking at the error surface in Figure 4.3, which is the plot of the cost function over a range of parameter values, it's pretty evident what parameter value will result in the lowest value of the cost function: x = 1.
-In fact, with some calculus, you could easily calculate the minimum by setting the derivative equal to zero and then solving for x, confirming that x = 1 is the minimum.
+In fact, with some calculus, you could easily confirm this by setting the derivative equal to zero and then solving for x, confirming that x = 1 is the minimum.
 However, generally speaking, it is not always feasible to solve the problem so simply.
 In cases where it is necessary to use gradient descent, we don't always have knowledge of how the entire error surface looks.
 Rather, after we've chosen the initial guess for the parameter, all we're able to know is the direction of the error surface in the immediate vicinity of that point.

 Gradient descent is an iterative algorithm; starting from the initial guess, we try to find a new guess that lowers the cost function and continue with this until we've found a good solution.
 We are trying to move "downhill" on the error surface, but we only know which direction to move in and how far to move in that direction, based on the shape of the error surface in the immediate neighborhood of our current guess.
 In mathematical terms, we only know the value of the derivative (which is called the gradient in more than one dimension) at the parameter value of the current guess.
 If you have not studied calculus, you can think of the gradient as telling you which direction is downhill, and how steep the hill is from where you're standing.
 We use this information to "take a step" in the direction of decreasing error.
 How big a step we decide to take, depends on the learning rate.
 Since the gradient declines toward the direction of decreasing error, we want to take a step in the direction that is the negative of the gradient.

-These notions can be formalized in this equation, to get to the new guess, xnew, from the current guess, xold, where f'(xold) is the derivative (that is, the gradient) of the cost function at the current guess:
+These notions can be formalized in the following equation.
+To get to the new guess, xnew, from the current guess, xold, where f'(xold) is the derivative (that is, the gradient) of the cost function at the current guess: